 - This committee function is to examine the reports and accounts of public undertakings & to examine their autonomous, functioning.

-4. Committee on welfare of the Scheduled Castes and scheduled Tribes
+4. Committee on the welfare of the Scheduled Castes and Scheduled Tribes

 - Its function is to examine the presentation of the Scheduled Castes and scheduled tribes in various services and the implementation of welfare.